 - Paint on wax paper: Have your children paint letters, shapes, or anything else they want on a piece of wax paper.
 After the paint dries, peel it off and enjoy the little 3D creations.

 You won’t be painting your house with puffy paint, but it’s a great way to entertain the kids!
-If you enjoyed this art project, avoid cabin fever and find more DIY crafts for a rainy day from Window Genie.
+If you enjoyed this art project, avoid cabin fever and find more DIY crafts for a bad weather day from Window Genie.
 Then, for your next house painting project, rely on the professionals at Five Star Painting for a job well done.
 Contact us today to learn more or to schedule services.